See all chapters of A Guide to Solvency II.

 Cross-Border Services – Direct Insurance

 Any non-UK insurer newly doing direct business in the UK must now obtain UK authorisation.
-EEA (re)insurers may now only provide services to UK policyholders if authorised in the UK or by utilising the temporary permission and financial services contracts regimes until full UK authorisation is obtained (see further below).
+EEA (re)insurers may now only provide services to UK policyholders if authorised in the UK or by utilising the temporary permission and the Financial Services Contracts Regime (FSCR) until full UK authorisation is obtained (see further below).
 Accordingly, the Solvency II provisions on passporting are no longer of relevance, with the PRA’s rules covering third country branches assuming greater significance.

 Cross-Border Services – Reinsurance

 There is more scope for a third country reinsurer to write UK reinsurance risk.
 The PRA does not apply specific requirements for a minimum rating or a requirement for collateral, although such features are likely to improve the credit that a UK cedant is able to take in respect of the reinsurance asset.
-We discussed this topic in Chapter 2 of this series.
+We discussed this topic in Chapter 2: Reinsurance and Risk Transfer.

 Third Country Branches

-A (re)insurer with its head office outside the UK seeking to carry out direct or reinsurance business in the UK must obtain authorisation by the PRA under Section 19 of the Financial Services and Markets Act 2000 (FSMA).
+A (re)insurer with its head office outside the UK seeking to carry out direct or reinsurance business in the UK must obtain authorisation by the PRA under Section 19 of the FSMA.
 By March 2021, 30 international insurers had established branches in the UK.

 The principal requirements that a third country (re)insurer carrying on (re)insurance business in the UK must meet are:

-- The threshold conditions set out in Schedule 6 (Threshold Conditions) of the FSMA,115 in relation to non-UK (re)insurers, which are:
+- The threshold conditions set out in Schedule 6 (Threshold Conditions) of the FSMA,190

 - It must have a representative who is resident in the UK and who has authority to bind it in its relations with third parties and to represent it in its relations with the PRA and the courts in the UK.